Skip to content

 The School is also a Microsoft Imagine Academy member and Cisco Academy member, which gives students the opportunity to gain industry recognised qualifications such as Microsoft Technology Associate and Cisco certification at no additional cost.

-Students will also have the opportunity to participate in various extracurricular activities such as hackathons, game jams, and summer research projects.
+Students may also have the opportunity to participate in various extracurricular activities such as hackathons, game jams, and summer research projects.

 Placements

 This programme is optionally available in a sandwich mode variant.
-If students choose the sandwich placement option, they take a year out in industry between the second and third year.
+If you choose the sandwich placement option, you can take a year out in industry between the second and third year.
 This provides the opportunity to gain industrial experience.
-Students are supported throughout their placement, which can be overseas.
+You will be supported throughout your placement, which can be overseas.
 A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
-Students are expected to cover their own travel, accommodation, and living costs.
-There are also opportunities to take shorter work placements, for example over the summer period, and to be involved in systems development projects for real industry clients.
+You are expected to cover their own travel, accommodation, and living costs.
+There are also opportunities to take shorter work placements, for example over the summer period, and to be involved in academic’s research projects.

 Entry Requirements 2025-26